-Item 2a (i)(1) - Direct Payments Rice or Soybean Base V2,V3 Only
+Item 2a (i)(1) - Direct Payments for Cotton Base V2 Only

-Of the percentage recorded in Item 2a(i), record the percentage that was specifically for the Rice or Soybean base.
+Of the percentage recorded in Item 2a(i), record the percentage that was specifically for the Cotton base.

 Item 2a (ii) - Percentage for Counter Cyclical Payments

 Of the amount recorded in Item 2a, record the percentage that was specifically for counter cyclical payments.